-The ice didn't go out here till the 31 of May - and then suddenly it was summer - with suddenly it was summer - with the instant green that seems to happen only in the far north.
+The ice didn't go out here till the 31 of May - and then suddenly it was summer - with the instant green that seems to happen only in the far north.
 And also about that time the mosquitoes and black flies, those constant irritants which accompany warm weather appeared in abundance.
-I've always felt was quite unfair that in the north, where the summers are so short anyhow, the beautiful weather is marred by one having to constantly fight those vicious attackers.
+I've always felt it was quite unfair that in the north, where the summers are so short anyhow, the beautiful weather is marred by one having to constantly fight those vicious attackers.